 The PhD program in the School of Computing is entirely research-based, is typically completed within four years and is fully funded (i.e., students receive financial support and avoid accruing student debt).

 Applicants should normally have completed an M.Sc. in Computing Science or a closely related field at an established university.
-They are admitted in accordance with the general regulations of the School of Graduate Studies.
+They are admitted in accordance with the general regulations of the School of Graduate Studies and Postdoctoral Affairs.
 Candidates normally enter the program at the beginning of the Fall term (September).

 Students who are interested in pursuing a part-time Ph.D. should contact the School for further details.